Belarusian nationalism: Precedents

 A map of the Grand Duchy of Lithuania superimposed on the modern borders of Belarus and its surroundings.
-Litvinism promotes the claim that the Grand Duchy of Lithuania was a state created and led by modern Belarusians.
+Litvinism promotes the claim that the Grand Duchy of Lithuania was a state created and led by the ancestors of modern Belarusians.

-The extent to which Tadeusz Kościuszko, regarded as a national hero in Poland, Lithuania and the United States, can be regarded as Belarusian has been debated since 1991.
+The extent to which Tadeusz Kościuszko, regarded as a national hero in Poland, Belarus, Lithuania and the United States, can be regarded as Belarusian has been debated since 1991.

 Certain Belarusian nationalists, among them Mikola Yermalovich, have cited the Grand Duchy of Lithuania as the first Belarusian state.
-This pseudohistorical theory, commonly referred to as Litvinism, emerged from efforts by the Russian Empire in order to propagate the idea of a Lithuania which was more favourable to Tsarist interests in the aftermath of the partitions of Poland.
-These ideas re-emerged as part of efforts by Józef Piłsudski to rationalise the annexation of Vilnius by the Second Polish Republic before being co-opted by Belarusian nationalists following the dissolution of the Soviet Union.
-Some members of the Belarusian opposition, among them Zianon Pazniak, have sought to cast Litvinism as a movement artificially inflated by the Russian government in an attempt to vilify Belarusian nationalism.
+This theory is commonly called Litvinism.
+These ideas were co-opted by Belarusian nationalists following the dissolution of the Soviet Union.
+Some members of the Belarusian opposition, among them Zianon Pazniak, have sought to cast Litvinism as a movement artificially inflated by the Russian government in an attempt to vilify Belarusian nationalism (precisely so that Belarusians would quarrel with Lithuanians about this, but he did not abandon the idea of the GDL as a Belarusian state).
 Moreover, Belarusian President Alexander Lukashenko, Belarusian scientists and even members of the anti-Lukashenko opposition narrated that the Lithuanian capital Vilnius historically was Belarusian and was established by the Belarusians.

 Francysk Skaryna, a 16th-century book printer, has become a unifying figure of Belarusian nationalists since efforts began to establish his significance as a Belarusian figure in the 1920s.
 Skaryna, who was the first to translate the Bible into the "Simple speech" of the time, was initially rejected as a member of the "Polotsk bourgeoise" in the 1930s.
 However, following World War II, Skaryna's image saw a renaissance in Belarus, particularly in the face of unsuccessful efforts to transfer Polotsk to the Russian Soviet Federative Socialist Republic in 1944.
 The 1969 film I, Francysk Skaryna additionally brought recognition of Skaryna as a uniquely Belarusian figure.
 In a 2002 poll, he was regarded as a prominent Belarusian by 61.6%, strongly leading against Yanka Kupala, who placed second with 41.7% of respondents calling him a prominent Belarusian.